espressif/esp-idf/docs/en/get-started/windows-setup-scratch.rst

 Open Command Prompt and run the following commands:

-.. include:: /_build/inc/git-clone-windows.inc
+.. include-build-file:: inc/git-clone-windows.inc

 ESP-IDF will be downloaded into ``%userprofile%\esp\esp-idf``.

 Consult :doc:`/versions` for information about which ESP-IDF version to use in a given situation.

-.. include:: /_build/inc/git-clone-notes.inc
+.. include-build-file:: inc/git-clone-notes.inc

 .. note::